ocastilloreyes/petgem/DESCRIPTION.rst

 Citations
 ---------

-If PETGEM been significant to a project that leads to an academic publication, please acknowledge that fact by citing the project:
+If petgem been significant to a project that leads to an academic publication, please acknowledge that fact by citing the project:

 * Castillo-Reyes, O., de la Puente, J., García-Castillo, L. E., Cela, J. M. (2019).